woudc/woudc-ui/README.md

 ## Build Setup

 - Install NodeJS
 - Create a **copy** of the `.env.sample` file and **rename** to `.env`
+  - `BASE_URL` should be the domain + path to your root app
+  - `ROUTER_BASE` should be the path to your root application

 ``` bash
 # install dependencies